 Wet Food: The Upside

 Wet cat food comes in canned, sometimes pre-measured portions that cats love.
 Cats diagnosed with certain medical conditions may also benefit from wet food.
-The higher moisture content in most canned products gives cats with urinary and kidney issues more water, according to PetMD, helping to flush urinary crystals more easily and reduce the risk of crystal formation as a result, as well as combating dehydration with kidney issues.
+The higher moisture content in most canned products gives cats with urinary and kidney issues more water, helping to flush urinary crystals more easily and reduce the risk of crystal formation as a result, as well as combating dehydration with kidney issues.
 Wet cat food may be a good way to help your cat stay hydrated if she has other health problems.

 Wet Food: The Downside

 There are disadvantages to the canned variety, though.
-Wet food generally costs more for its volume, so pet parents on a strict budget may prefer dry food to canned for supply reasons.
+Wet food generally costs more for its volume, so pet parents on a strict budget may prefer dry food to canned for monetary reasons.
 Open cans need appropriately sized lids when storing them to keep them fresh and prevent odor from permeating the rest of the refrigerator (they should still be refrigerated to keep them from spoiling).
 Some cats dislike cold food, though, so you may need to put her canned food on a microwave-safe plate and warm it 3-5 seconds before serving.
 If your cat isn't particularly hungry, she may leave wet food scraps in her bowl or on her plate, which should be tossed after being out more than four hours.